adknudson/thesis/docs/020-psychometrics.md

 }

 \caption{A chart of the psychometric function.
-The experiment in this paper places two points on a subject's skin separated by some distance, and has them answer their impression of whether there is one point or two, recorded as either 'two points' or 'not two points'.
-As the separation of aesthesiometer points increases, so too does the subject's confidence in their perception of 'two-ness'.
+The experiment in this paper places two points on a subject's skin separated by some distance, and has them answer their impression of whether there is one point or two, recorded as either `two points` or `not two points`.
+As the separation of aesthesiometer points increases, so too does the subject's confidence in their perception of `two-ness`.
 So at what separation is the impression of two points liminal?}(\#fig:ch020-chart-of-pf)
 \end{figure}